 - 1 can beef broth

 - Salt, to taste

-- Cover and cook on low setting for four to six hours.
+- Cover and cook on low setting for 4 to 6 hours.

 Grilled pork tenderloin recipes are amazing!
 From my experience, using a good marinade is important here.
 When grilling this meat, it’s easy to overcook, so be careful.
 You’ll also need to make sure your grill is clean so that the pork won’t stick to the grill.
 Charcoal gives the pork a wonderful flavor and a tantalizing aroma.